benpate/turbine/README.md

 Turbine is built to support pluggable storage providers, so that any datastore can be used to manage queued tasks.

-Currently, there is a single storage provider for Mongodb, which safely queues and dequeues tasks for any number of distributed queue workers.
+Currently, there is a single storage provider for MongoDB, which safely queues and dequeues tasks for any number of distributed queue workers.
 However, [storage providers implement a simple interface](https://pkg.go.dev/github.com/benpate/turbine@v0.1.0/queue#Storage), so it is simple to create a new storage provider for any back end that you want to use.

 **IMPORTANT**: If you do not use a storage provider, the Turbine queue will still work, but will only work in memory.
 This means that items cannot be queued for future dates, and will not have a retry delay.

 To initialize the storage provider, use the following code: